Bosom Friends Bradford

 • Sent flowers to members needing support after receiving bad news

-• Responded to requests for help/support/information
+• Responded to requests for help/support/information from both personal callers and also agencies such as the mainstream media

 • Maintained high visibility on social media through educational posts and the sharing of posts from other agencies